rkaranam/nexmo-developer/_documentation/conversation/concepts/member.md

 ---
 title: Member
-description: Introduction to the concept of a Member.
+description: A Member is created when a User joins a Conversation.
 ---

 # Member